Mereo BioPharma Group plc (MREO) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Mereo BioPharma Group plc (MREO) is $4.50, which is $2.63 above the current market price.
-The public float for MREO is 124.99M, and currently, short sellers hold a 4.96% ratio of that float.
-The average trading volume of MREO on August 23, 2023 was 1.57M shares.
+The average price recommended by analysts for Mereo BioPharma Group plc (MREO) is $4.50, which is $2.9 above the current market price.
+The public float for MREO is 124.99M and currently, short sellers hold a 4.79% of that float.
+On August 28, 2023, MREO’s average trading volume was 1.55M shares.

 MREO’s Market Performance